d-neo/simclr/README.md

-# simclrv1_plus_v2
+# SimCLR by Chen et al. (2020)
-A SimCLR implementation of Version 1 and 2 in pytorch.
+A SimCLR implementation in pytorch.